Understanding The Longterm Effects Of Bulimia

 Early intervention is key to preventing long-term bulimia damage

-Bulimia nervosa is a disease, and it is extremely challenging for a person with bulimia to recover without professional help.
+Bulimia nervosa is a disease, and it is extremely challenging for a person with bulimia to recover without the help of a professional.
 Depending on the severity of the disease, the individual may strenuously resist changing their behavior or even acknowledging that there is a problem.

 In the face of bulimia, family and friends can feel helpless and unsure of what to do.
 If you don't know where to start, you can reach out to a licensed and certified mental health professional at BetterHelp.com.

-Even if the person experiencing bulimia isn't ready or refuses to get treatment, one of the online counselors at BetterHelp can help you learn more about what the person's going through and how to talk to them about their condition.
-Recovering from bulimia and preventing long-term complications can require the whole family, and it is best to start the process as soon as possible.
+Even if the person experiencing bulimia isn't ready or refuses to get treatment, one of the online counselors at BetterHelp can help you learn more about what the person's going through and how to talk to them about bulimia.
+Recovering from bulimia and preventing long-term complications can require the whole family, and it is best to start the process of recovery as soon as possible.

 Online therapy as a tool for bulimia recovery

 One of the main reasons online therapy may be advantageous for someone living with bulimia is that it reduces the need to go to an in-person therapist’s office for treatment.
 People who have bulimia may feel the weight of the stigma associated with engaging in behaviors that others may find perturbing, though there is nothing to be ashamed of – bulimia is a disease.
-Online therapy allows you to schedule appointments from space and convenient time, which may encourage you to be more open in your discussions with your therapist.
+Online therapy allows you to schedule appointments from your own space, which may encourage you to be more open in your discussions with your therapist.

 Online therapy has also been proven effective in helping many people heal from bulimia nervosa.
 In a study investigating how online cognitive behavioral therapy (CBT) could impact the recovery process of people with bulimia, researchers found promising results.
 Participants experienced improved symptoms after completing various homework assignments, such as keeping activity diaries, rating their moods, and engaging in semi-structured interviews with their clinicians.